-A field survey was undertaken at the Project site during the autumn of 2019 and was followed by another assessment in spring 2020.
-Since the autumn season is not the most favourable season for assessing habitats and floral and faunal elements (as opposed to spring), the focus of the field survey was mainly to identify key habitats and identify any outstanding biodiversity taxa and/or elements that could require specific focus.
-During the spring survey, more focus was given on identifying additional floral species other than the ones already identified during the autumn survey.
+A field survey was undertaken at the Project site during the autumn of 2019 and spring 2020.
+The surveys in this sense cover the key seasons for assessing habitats and floral and faunal elements.
+The focus of the field survey was mainly to identify key habitats and identify any outstanding biodiversity taxa and/or elements that could require specific focus.
 The field survey mainly included the following methods:

 - Field observations: the site was examined carefully for the presence of active animals, animal signs and tracts, active burrows, remains or any other vital signs that indicate the activity of animals.
 Due to the large size of the project site, the research team focused on areas of high priorities; mainly wadis since they are believed to be the main corridors that animals would use in moving around the site.
-The team carried out route-transects along the wadis searching for any of the above mentioned signs of animal presence.
+The team carried out route-transects along the wadis searching for any of the above-mentioned signs of animal presence.
 Similar approach was followed for the flora survey where the survey focused on sides of wadis and any areas where vegetation was noticed.
-However, since the survey was carried out in autumn, it was not expected to record many annual species and the survey focused on identifying perennials.
 In addition, the site was surveyed for occurring plant species which were noted and recorded to include number of species, coverage interception per species, etc.; - Interviews with local people: local people of the area were interviewed and asked questions regarding well known fauna species that are likely to be present within the site.